Overview

 - Click the three dots icon on the top right of the screen to open Page Settings.

-- Enter a new name for the page in the Page Title field.
+- You can update the page name in the Page Title field.

 - Ensure the Storefront Password option is set to “Allow visitors to view page content by entering password.“